HendrikD2005/HendrikD2005/README.md

 # 👋 Welcome
-My name is Hendrik and I am currently training to become a **Software Developer** in Hannover.
+My name is Hendrik and I am currently training to become a **Software Developer**!

 **Let's network & exchange ideas!** 🔥